Home - Side Dishes - Blanched Broccolini — The Best Way to Cook It

 Karen’s Notes and Tips

-• The amount of salt may seem like a lot, but I promise that it works.
-Blanching vegetables in salty water for just a minute or two helps to preserve the bright green color while lightly seasoning them.
-If you don’t have kosher salt, use half the amount of fine table salt (2 tablespoons) for 4-6 quarts of water.
+• The amount of salt may seem like a lot, but blanching in well-salted water preserves the bright green color while lightly seasoning the broccolini from the inside out.
+If you don’t have kosher salt, use 2 tablespoons of fine table salt instead

 Hey, I’m Karen